 - Dual appeal – an evergreen funnel is supported by many seasonal campaigns built around different topics, user motivations, or new product releases.

 The funnel for this type of business is similar to that used for a B2C subscription business with the following differences:

 - The Bottom of Funnel often integrates a direct sales element (a call between a sales rep and a potential buyer or freemium platform user)

-– Monitoring user activities within the product should be one of the key activities of the product & marketing team, and different actions should be taken towards users based on their in-app activity
+- Monitoring user activities within the product should be one of the key activities of the product & marketing team, and you should take different actions toward users based on their in-app activity

 3. Online Education Products (tickets over $100)